GAPS-Collab/Tasks/docs/MEC/notes/UMB/installation.md

       eventually connect, since the cable will need to make too tight of a bend to get back to the SiPM.
 Instead, pass the cable past the panel a few paddles before or after the cable's final destination.
-14. Now mount Panel 7 repeating steps 4 - 11.
+14. Now mount Panel 7 as in Step 5.